microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalPasswordCredential.md

 This example retrieves the password credentials for specified service principal in Microsoft Entra ID.

 - `-ObjectId` parameter specifies the object ID of a service principal.
-You can use `Get-EntraBetaServicePrincipal` to retrieve service principal object ID.
+You can use the command `Get-EntraBetaServicePrincipal` to get a service principal object ID.

 ## Parameters